Infectious Diseases Epidemiology

 The main research interests of the Unit are:

-Health issues related to drinking water, recycled water and rainwater are a major focus.
+The infectious disease epidemiology unit also has a longstanding interest in understanding potential health impacts associated with exposure to drinking water, recycled water and rainwater.
 Research has consisted of large randomised controlled trials, experimental work, data modelling, and questionnaires to better understand potential exposures and potential health risks associated with using different water sources.
 Outputs have significant implications on water guidelines and water policy in Australia.

 2. Imported infections